CompEpigen/figeno/docs/content/describe_figure.rst

 * ``show_names``: if True, will display the name of each region above the corresponding rectangle.
 This requires that the bed file contains a fourth column indicating the name of each region.

+* ``show_strand``: if True, will display arrows indicating the strand of each region.
+This requires that the bed file contains a sixth column indicating the strand of each region ("+", "-", or ".").

 bigwig
 ^^^^^^^^